 How to make this recipe

 The scone mixing process, or Biscuit Mixing Method, is really quick and easy to do.
 The key is to not over-mix.
 You want to mix only until everything is incorporated and the dough has moistened just enough to form a dough ball.

 - The first step is to whisk together all of the dry ingredients.
 This includes the flour, sugar, baking powder, salt, and black pepper.
 Next, stir in the fresh herbs.
 In this case, that’s the dill and chives.

 - Now the fun part, cutting in the butter.
 You absolutely need to use cold butter for this process.
 Some people like to freeze their butter after it’s cubed, or grated, which is a good idea if you’ve never made scones before.
 Ideally you want to do this with a pastry blender, but you can achieve the right texture with two forks as well.
 Continue cutting in the cold butter until the mixture is crumbly and resemble small peas.
 The key is to work quickly here, so that your butter does not warm up too much.

 - Next, you stir in the crumbled feta, just until incorporated.
 Finally, you pour in the heavy cream, mixing only until the dough has moistened and can form a ball.

-Turn your ball of dough onto a lightly floured surface.
+- Turn your ball of dough onto a lightly floured surface and lightly knead.
 Round dough into an 8-inch disk and cut it into 8 wedges.
 Place the wedges, 1-inch apart, onto a parchment lined baking sheet.
 Place tray in the refrigerator so scones can firm up for about 20 minutes.

 - While the feta scones are cooling, preheat the oven to 425 degrees F. Whisk together the egg and 1 tablespoon of cream.
 Brush the scones with the egg wash and bake for 18-20 minutes, or until the tops are golden.
 Allow to cool for about 10 minutes before eating.

 - Cheddar Chive Scones